oliver-oloughlin/kvdex/README.md

 ### update()

-The "update" method is used to update the value of exisiting documents in the KV store.
+Update the value of an exisiting document in the KV store.
 For primitive values, arrays and built-in objects (Date, RegExp, etc.), this method overrides the exisiting data with the new value.
 For custom objects (Models), this method performs a partial update, merging the new value with the existing data.
 Upon completion, a CommitResult object will be returned with the